 - (1) Re-alignment of Lift 12 The upper terminal of Lift 12 is currently located just inside the northern boundary of the Intensive Use Area, and just to the south of the 29.0-acre area proposed for reclassification.
-A re-alignment of the chairlift will leave the bottom terminal in place, but move the upper terminal to a high point within the lands proposed for reclassification.
+A re-alignment of the chairlift will involve moving the lower terminal uphill approximately 125 feet on private lands and move the upper terminal to a high point within the lands proposed for reclassification.
 This relocation will provide access to the new alpine ski trails that are also proposed. - (2) Construction of New Alpine Ski Trails Trails 12-L, 12-M, and 12-IA are proposed for construction beginning at the new location of the upper terminal for Lift 12.
 Construction of these trails will add 0.6 miles of new alpine ski trail to the Gore Mountain Intensive Use Area. - The alignment of proposed alpine ski Trail 12-IA has been modified from the conceptual proposal identified by the Olympic Regional Development Authority (ORDA) in its May 2018 UMP amendment.
 Specifically, the realignment will provide a greater buffer between Trail 12-IA and Rabbit Pond in order to reduce potential noise and visual impacts on the pond from the new lift and trails. - (3) Reroute the Existing Rabbit Pond Cross Country Ski Trail In order to accommodate the proposed alpine ski trails, and to maintain a desirable experience for cross country skiers, a +/- 600 feet portion of the Rabbit